hulop/NavCogIOSv3/README.md

 - **Wheel Chair / General Pedestrian Mode**: This mode is mainly for wheel chair users and also all sighted users.

 ## NavCog3 Tools
-The workspace also includes the foolowing tools.
+The workspace also includes the following tools.

-- **NavCogFingerPrint**: For fingerprintig
+- **NavCogFingerPrint**: For fingerprinting
 - **NavCogTool**: For simulate blind user navigation commands

 ## Pre-Requisites